-In this article, we highlight the 50 most affordable small Catholic colleges of 2015, based on Roman Catholic religious affiliation, maximum enrollment of 2,000 students, and average net price.
+In this article, we highlight the 50 most affordable small Catholic colleges based on Roman Catholic religious affiliation, maximum enrollment of 2,000 students, and average net price.
 The majority of schools listed below apply strict adherence to Catholic teaching and commitment to higher education.
 Many of the schools maintain ties to the Roman Catholic Church and local Dioceses, consistently upholding Catholic tradition.

 Many of the schools listed are private and liberal arts-based institutions, dedicated to Catholic teachings.
 Interestingly, some of the most affordable schools listed were also the most dedicated to Catholic seminary and Catholic curricula.
 In fact, the most affordable Catholic colleges listed prepare students to work within the Catholic Church as missionaries or service providers.
 The schools listed combine high educational standards, dedication to the Church, and affordable tuition options.
 More than 20 schools featured offer a net price of less than $15,000 per year.
 If you want to maintain your Catholic faith, delve deep into the roots of seminarian tradition, and spend the equivalent of no more than $1,250 per month on higher education, review the compiled list for plentiful options.

 Below are the criteria used to select the 50 Most Affordable Small Catholic Colleges.
 Over 150 schools within the United States and Puerto Rico were analyzed.
 These best Catholic colleges met the following parameters: